nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Command aliases: `addc`<br>
 Format: `addcustomer n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​` <br>
 Examples:
-* `addcustomer n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `addcustomer n/John, Doe S/O Adam-Sam Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
-* `addc n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `addc n/O'Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

 <box type="important">

 ##### Constraints

-* `NAME` can only contain alphanumeric characters, spaces, and one of the following symbols: hyphen, comma, and apostrophe.
+* `NAME` can only contain alphanumeric characters, spaces, and one of the following symbols: hyphen, comma, and apostrophe, where commas should be followed with a space.
 * `NAME` should have alphanumeric characters before and after the symbol, and it should not be blank.
-Relationship indicator preceded "S/O" or "D/O" can be included, but must be followed with the name of customer with stated relationship.
+Relationship indicator using "S/O" or "D/O" can be included but should be wrapped with spaces, and followed with the name of customer with stated relationship.
 * Duplicated `NAME` is not allowed.
 * If there is already a customer with similar `NAME` (same name excluding space and casing), a warning will be given.
 * `PHONE_NUMBER` should only contains numbers, and it should at least be 3 digits long.